 Read our full Eve Avea Flare review

 Smart lightbulbs may be the latest addition to the smart home, but what about when you're away from home?
 We love this Lava BrightSounds smart lamp and portable Bluetooth speaker, and reckon it's one of the best gadgets you'll take camping this year.

-Okay, so the Lava BrightSounds is not a mains-connected smart bulb like the other examples in this round-up.
-But it's dimmable, portable, waterproof, rechargeable, takes phone calls and plays music, and it does use an LED bulb, which makes it longer-lasting and more energy-efficient than traditional incandescent bulbs.
+Okay, so the Lava BrightSounds is not a mains-connected smart bulb like other examples in this round-up.
+But it's dimmable, portable, waterproof, rechargeable, takes phone calls and plays music, and it uses an LED bulb, which makes it longer-lasting and more energy-efficient than traditional incandescent bulbs.

 With a lithium-ion battery inside, this Bluetooth speaker and smart lamp can offer up to eight hours of music playback, or up to 10 hours use as a lamp, all off a three- to four-hour charge from empty.
 You can also use it while it's plugged into the mains.

 We're pretty taken with the Lava BrightSounds.
 It won't appeal to everyone, but if you're planning a camping or festival trip, a BBQ party in the garden, or even just fancy a cool reading- or night light, this all-in-one Bluetooth speaker and LED lamp is worth a look.